yigitturan/Chorome-connect-extension/README.md

 ## IMPORTANT SUB-STEP
 You must change the serviceworker.js file in the dist folder to match the one in the extra file for project to work.
 Just copy and paste the serviceworker.js file

-Then go to: chrome://extensions in the browser and enable 'developer mode' in the top right press Load unpacked in the top left at chrome://extensions and choose the folder angular/dist click the reload button next to the new angular extension to make sure it is updated.
+Then go to: chrome://extensions in the browser and enable 'developer mode' in the top right.

+press Load unpacked in the top left at chrome://extensions and choose the folder angular/dist

+click the reload button next to the new angular extension to make sure it is updated.

-The extension name will be "Angular Chrome Extension" The project is automatically being watched, any changes to the files will recompile the project.
+The extension name will be "Angular Chrome Extension"

+The project is automatically being watched, any changes to the files will recompile the project.

 NOTE: changes to the content page and service worker scripts requires you to reload the extension in chrome://extensions